About ACES

 ACES has successfully facilitated dozens of mental health workshops, both online and in-person, reaching thousands of participants across northern Syria.
 Our programs cover a wide range of topics, including stress management, trauma healing, and mental health support for special needs populations.
 In addition, we lead comprehensive community and internally displaced persons (IDP) camp campaigns to prevent child abuse and gender-based violence.
 These initiatives bring together community leaders, lawyers, NGOs, educators, local government officials, religious leaders, and healthcare professionals, creating a collaborative effort to build safer, more resilient communities.

-Our most recent project, the first of its kind in northern Syria, is training 100 teachers who will serve as facilitators to reach all 3,000 educators in the Deir Ezzor region.
+Our most recent project, the first of its kind in northern Syria, has trained 100 teachers, 50 of whom serve as facilitators to reach 3,000 educators in the Deir Ezzor region.

 Our Impact